Will Durant: Reception

-While Durant's work was well received by popular audiences, its academic reception was more critical.
-Classics scholar Moses Finley criticised Durant's The Life of Greece on a number of grounds, including the book's racial essentialism and support for the great man theory of history.
+While Durant's work was well received by popular audiences, and The Story of Civilization sold in vast quantities, thanks in part to its inclusion in the Book of the Month Club, academic reception of his work was more critical: the Classics scholar Moses Finley criticized Durant's The Life of Greece on a number of grounds, including the book's racial essentialism and support for the great man theory of history.

 Selected bibliography

 Will Durant's full bibliography can be found online.